 Thus, even though Oswald ultimately acted on his own, the KGB was deeply involved in the assassination of John F. Kennedy and must share the blame for it, as must Khrushchev.

 Still, we have to account for the presence of the Mafia around the assassination, as well as for the high number of suspicious deaths of those involved.
-Oswald seems to have received a suggestion that someone should remove Kennedy indirectly from Nikita Khrushchev, whom Oswald held in great respect and termed “simply brilliant”.
+Oswald may have received a suggestion that someone should remove Kennedy indirectly from Nikita Khrushchev, whom Oswald held in great respect and termed “simply brilliant”.
 Exposure in a West German court as an orderer of assassinations led Khrushchev to halt murders in 1962.
-Yet Oswald pushed on, perhaps unaware of this change, or assuming that Soviet bureaucrats were blocking Khrushchev’s true desire to eliminate Kennedy.
+Yet Oswald pushed on, perhaps assuming that Soviet bureaucrats were blocking Khrushchev’s true desire to eliminate Kennedy.

 Meanwhile, Oswald’s deliberately misleading dealings with anti-Castro and pro-Castro Cubans, FBI, and CIA-connected individuals caused further confusion.
 So did the destruction of evidence and stonewalling by U.S. Government agencies covering up their mistakes after the assassination as well as by the Kennedy family seeking to protect JFK’s reputation.

 So the KGB was involved with both gunmen: Oswald was a KGB-recruited and trained asset who turned rogue and served as the patsy, while Oswald himself arranged for the Mafia sniper.
+Thus this is a KGB-Mafia theory of the case.
 The roles of Meyer and de MohrenschildtGeorge De Mohrenschildt (whom Pacepa persuasively identifies as Oswald’s KGB handler11) powerfully support this KGB rogue interpretation.
 Many researchers have mistakenly labeled de Mohrenschildt a CIA asset, but his assiduous consorting with CIA was clearly part of his cover as well as a means of spreading disinformation.

 2. Ten Murders